thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command retrieves information about accounts you've authenticated with `doctl`.
 - `account` - An option for `doctl` that allows you to retrieve information about your DigitalOcean accounts[^4].
 - `get` - An option for `account` that will tell `doctl` to retrieve account profile details[^4].